JohnsonJoseph-05/ccgc5501-bigiamchallenge-writeup/challenge10.md

 **Steps-2** - Modified the Trust Relationship

-**Steps-3** - Assumed Role Access: After updating the trust policy, I successfully assumed the "Alexander-Arnold" role by executing the following command:
+**Steps-3** - Assumed Role Access: After updating the trust policy, I successfully assumed the "Alexander-Arnold" role by executing the command:

   aws sts assume-role --role-arn arn:aws:iam::307946660251:role/Alexander-Arnold --role-session-name Alexander-Arnold

 This gave temporary security credentials.

-**Steps-4** - Secret Retrieval: With the correct permissions in place, I used the AWS CLI to retrieve the secret stored in AWS Systems Manager (SSM) by running: aws secretsmanager get-secret-value --secret-id DomainAdministrator-Credentials --region us-west-2 --profile assumed-role
+**Steps-4** - Secret Retrieval: With the correct permissions in place, I used the AWS CLI to retrieve the secret stored in AWS Systems Manager (SSM) by running:

+ aws secretsmanager get-secret-value --secret-id DomainAdministrator-Credentials --region us-west-2 --profile assumed-role

 This returned the secret: **FLAG{backwards::IfYouFindSomethingInterstingFindWhoHasAccessToIt}**